elastic/examples/ELK_nginx/README.md

-### Getting Started with ELK for Nginx Logs
+### Getting Started with ELK for NGINX Logs
-This **Getting Started with ELK** example provides sample files to ingest, analyze & visualize **Nginx access logs** using the ELK stack, i.e. Elasticsearch, Logstash and Kibana.
-The sample Nginx access logs in this example use the default Nginx combined log format.
+This **Getting Started with ELK** example provides sample files to ingest, analyze & visualize **NGINX access logs** using the ELK stack, i.e. Elasticsearch, Logstash and Kibana.
+The sample NGINX access logs in this example use the default NGINX combined log format.

 ##### Version
 Example has been tested in following versions: